mapmanager/mapmanager.github.io/_posts/2015-04-19-stack-browser.md

 <div class="print-page-break"></div>

+### ScanImage and Canvas Interface

+Activate the ScanImage and canvas interface in 'Options - Miscellaneous - ScanImage and Canvas In Stack Browser'.

+#### ScanImage Import - Load ScanImage Folder

+The **Load ScanImage Folder** loads a folder of ScanImage Tiff stacks.

+<p class="important"><B>Important.</B> When importing ScanImage Tiff files, the scale is not set by ScanImage.
+You need to calculate your x/y voxel size (in um per voxel) when you scan at 1x magnification with 1024 by 1024 pixels.
+You then set this value in '2p um/pixel (1024@1x)'.
+Map Manager will use this value to calculate each stacks x/y scale for arbitrary ScanImage zoom settings.</p>

+#### Canvas - Load Canvas

+The **Load Canvas** load an entire canvas of an imaging session.
+The canvas includes both video snap-shots and the location of two-photon imaging stacks.
+Please see the <A HREF="http://blog.cudmore.io/canvas">canvas</A> documentation for more information.

 ### What is next?

 Once a folder of tif stacks is loaded

  - Start scoring single timepoint stacks following [annotating a stack][8]
  - Put the stacks into a time-series map following [making a map][9]

 [1]: stack-browser